 Building a sustainable enterprise is a priority for the Company.
-As a result, we have closed offices to streamline operations.
+As a result, we have closed offices to streamline operations and reduce cost.
 We have begun to reduce paper waste throughout the Company and are working toward a goal of decreasing the amount of marketing collateral and printed materials included with each device by 50%.

 We expect to conduct an energy and resources evaluation to determine if increased efficiencies are possible.
-In addition, we are exploring new packaging and recycling programs for our Company and customers.
+In addition, we are exploring new packaging and recycling programs for the Company and our customers.
 Expansion and improvement of domestic and international supply chain channels, and a CO2 offset program are all under review to ensure we meet customer demand and that suppliers adhere to recommended codes of conduct.